geminipy/geminipy/README.md

 # geminipy
-A client for the Gemini bitcoin exchange
+A library for the Gemini bitcoin exchange API